jkjung-avt/tensorrt_demos/README.md

 Examples demonstrating how to optimize caffe/tensorflow/darknet models with TensorRT and run inferencing on NVIDIA Jetson or x86_64 PC platforms.

-* Run an optimized "yolov4-416" object detector at ~4.4 FPS on Jetson Nano.
+* Run an optimized "yolov4-416" object detector at ~4.6 FPS on Jetson Nano.
-* Run an optimized "yolov3-416" object detector at ~4.7 FPS on Jetson Nano.
+* Run an optimized "yolov3-416" object detector at ~4.9 FPS on Jetson Nano.
 * Run an optimized "ssd_mobilenet_v1_coco" object detector ("trt_ssd_async.py") at 27~28 FPS on Jetson Nano.
 * Run a very accurate optimized "MTCNN" face detector at 6~11 FPS on Jetson Nano.
 * Run an optimized "GoogLeNet" image classifier at "~16 ms per image (inference only)" on Jetson Nano.
 * In addition to Jetson Nano, all demos also work on Jetson TX2, AGX Xavier, Xavier NX ([link](https://github.com/jkjung-avt/tensorrt_demos/issues/19#issue-517897927) and [link](https://github.com/jkjung-avt/tensorrt_demos/issues/30)), and run much faster!
 * All demos work on x86_64 PC with NVIDIA GPU(s) as well.
 Some minor tweaks would be needed.
 Please refer to [README_x86.md](https://github.com/jkjung-avt/tensorrt_demos/blob/master/README_x86.md) for more information.

+**[2020-08-18 update]**  I have optimized my "Camera" module code.
+As a result, the FPS numbers of the TensorRT yolov3/yolov4 models have been improved.
+With this particular update, I've also simplified the command-line arguments and the API of the Camera.
+Please refer to step 5 of Demo #1 for details.

 Table of contents
 -----------------